Skip to content

 Latest Stories

 You can make weed tea from any cannabis matter that contains your desired compounds.
 Most people start with buds, but you can also use cannabis stems, shake, trim, and even kief or hash.
-This is why so many vets in the smoking game toss their stems into separate jars instead of the trash can: because you never know when you might want to get freaky with some homemade edibles.
+Ground cannabis is a versatile option for making weed tea, easily incorporated into various recipes.
+This is why so many vets in the smoking gameย toss their stems into separate jars instead of the trash can: because you never know when you might want to get freaky with some homemade edibles.
 Once you choose your starting matter, the most important step in making homemade weed tea will be decarboxylating your weed.

 To decarboxylate your weed for making THC weed tea, break up the buds into small pieces, toss them onto a baking sheet, and slide it into the oven for 25-30ish minutes at 230 degrees Fahrenheit (or somewhere near it).
 To decarb your weed for making CBD weed tea, do the same, but for 40-60ish minutes.